 Pain beneath the heel bone is an extremely common and debilitating condition.
-In our modern society, with its unyielding artificial floors, occupations demanding long hours of standing, and shoes of ill-design, it’s no wonder that heel pain is one of the most common foot complaints that we receive at A Step Ahead Foot & Ankle Center.
+In our modern society, with its unyielding artificial floors, occupations that demand long hours of standing, and shoes of ill-design, it’s no wonder that heel pain is one of the most common foot complaints that we receive at A Step Ahead Foot & Ankle Center.

-There are many causes of heel pain including trauma, plantar fasciitis, heel tumors, stress fractures, bursitis, gout, arthritis, diabetes and strain due to standing and walking improperly.
+There are many causes of heel pain including trauma, plantar fasciitis, heel tumors, stress fractures, bursitis, gout, arthritis, diabetes, and strain due to standing and walking improperly.
 Are you unsure of what is causing your heel pain, or are looking for different heel pain treatment options?
 Contact your local podiatrist at A Step Ahead Foot & Ankle Center today!

-If you should be bothered by any or all of the symptoms mentioned, the first step in treatment can be tried at home.
-Often, relief can be attained by :
+If you should be bothered by any or all of the symptoms mentioned above, the first step in heel pain treatment can be tried at home.
+Often, relief can be attained by:

 - Padding the heel with a soft, foam-rubber material.